Ryunosuke39/Tree-visualizer/README.md

+# Tree Visualizer

  Technologies: React, HTML, CSS

-1) What is this project?
+## 1. What is this project?
-   This project allow you to visualize variable Binary Search Tree Data Structure on Web-Page.
+   - This project allow you to visualize variable Binary Search Tree Data Structure on Web-Page.
-   You can add nodes, deleted nodes, find nodes by using buttons.
+   - You can add nodes, deleted nodes, find nodes by using buttons.
-   You can also set number of node to be inserted, then click generate button to generate random Binary Search Tree Data Structure!
+   - You can also set number of node to be inserted, then click generate button to generate random Binary Search Tree Data Structure!
-   I am Planning to add AVL Tree for the update! ( and also UI desing... )
+   - I am Planning to add AVL Tree for the update! ( and also UI desing... )

-3) Intension Behind This Project
+## 2. Intension Behind This Project
    As a student who major computer science related degree, I understand that a lot of student struggle to learn Data Structrue and Algorithm especially if it's their first intaraction with this topic.
    I was also the one who hated learning complexed things, and I still remember that the day I got 0 mark for my very first assignment( worht 40 percent ), which was "Writing Binary Search Tree from Scratch".
    Then I successfully get full mark for the next assignment( which was expected to take 4 weeks but I've done it in a week) by building AVL Tree by spending tons of hours to wirte its structure on papers with pan to understand its structures.